qualcomm-linux/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

 .. _section_qct_b5g_s1c_vinayjk_03-12-24-127-51-384:

-How to migrate from previous release to next release?
+Migrate from previous release to the next release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This depends on the development, branching, and integration workflows at your end.
 However, the following steps must be performed:

-1. Integrate changes for the sources branched at your end:
+1. Integrate changes for the sources that you have branched:

    a.
 Skip this step if you have not forked any underlying source code
-      used by Qualcomm Yocto layers and are applying only ``.patch`` files on top.
+      used by Qualcomm Yocto layers and are applying only ``.patch`` files.
    #.
-Qualcomm is providing git history to all the source repositories.
+Qualcomm provides git history to all the source repositories.
       A reference list of repositories is provided in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240929204440/>`__.
       For Qualcomm repositories that are branched and modified at your